vdclab/gene_presence_abscence/Readme.md

 mamba create -c bioconda -c conda-forge --name snakemake snakemake snakedeploy
 ```

 to install both Snakemake and Snakedeploy in an isolated environment.

+#### Notes

-For all following commands ensure that this environment is activated via
+For all following commands (step 2 to 5) ensure that this environment is activated via

 ```shell
 conda activate snakemake